VUPPALA-HEMANTH-2005/W13.TETRIS/README.md

 How to Play:

 Extract the given file

 Insatll python3,Open a terminal and navigate to the extrated file.
 And run the command('Tetris.py') to access and run the file.

 Left arrow(<-):to move the Tetriminoes one block towards left for each press.

 Right arrow(->):to move the Tetriminoes one block towards right for each press.

 Down arrow:to move the Tetriminoes one row towards down for each press.

-Up arrow: To rotate the Tetriminoes randomly(clockwise or anti-clockwise) clear as many lines as possible to increase your score.
+Up arrow: To rotate the Tetriminoes randomly(clockwise or anti-clockwise)

+clear as many lines as possible to increase your score.
 The game ends when Tetriminoes stackup to the top.

 Dependencies:

-The Tetris game has folloeing dependencies, modules like pygame,random,playsound
+The Tetris game has following dependencies, modules like pygame,random,playsound

 File Structure: